MultiAdaptive/document/domiconRollup/Domicon-OP-Stack-EN.md

 ```
 3. Run op-batcher
 `l1-domicon-nodes-contract` is the contract that records domicon broadcast node information.
-`l1-domicon-commitment-contract` is the contract for batcher users to query index information.
+`l1-domicon-commitment-contract` is the contract for batcher users to submit commitment and query the index information.
 ```bash
 ./bin/op-batcher \
   --l2-eth-rpc=http://localhost:8545 \